-The Fujifilm X100F and the Leica Q (Typ 116) are two enthusiast cameras that were revealed to the public, respectively, in January 2017 and June 2015.
-Both the X100F and the Q Typ 116 are fixed lens compact cameras that are based on an APS-C (X100F) and a full frame sensor.
+The Fujifilm X100F and the Leica Q (Typ 116) are two enthusiast cameras that were announced, respectively, in January 2017 and June 2015.
+Both the X100F and the Q Typ 116 are fixed lens compact cameras that are based on an APS-C (X100F) and a full frame (Q Typ 116) sensor.
 Both cameras offer a resolution of 24 megapixels.
 Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-The physical size and weight of the Fujifilm X100F and the Leica Q Typ 116 are illustrated in the side-by-side display below.
+An illustration of the physical size and weight of the Fujifilm X100F and the Leica Q Typ 116 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
-Three consecutive perspectives from the front, the top, and the rear side are shown.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X100F – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica Q Typ 116 is notably larger (9 percent) than the Fujifilm X100F.
 Moreover, the Q Typ 116 is substantially heavier (36 percent) than the X100F.
 In this context, it is worth noting that neither the X100F nor the Q Typ 116 are weather-sealed.